 So I went to my local Walmart store and picked up a few of these bags of Manna Pro Apple Deer Corn to test it out.
 My first concern was that this corn was cheaper than the regular corn.

 It's legal to lay out deer feed to hunt over in Michigan, so I dropped some off in front of a trail camera and waited.

 I was frankly surprised that only a few hours after dropping the bait I had this doe come to check it out.

 Not only did she stick around for quite a while, but she brought in a few friends later that evening to check on this corn.

 The does weren't the only ones interested in this deer corn.

 This small buck came to check on the apple-flavored deer corn as well.
 He stuck around and nibbled at the apple corn for about 15 minutes.
 As you can see in the next video, one of the drawbacks is that deer aren't the only animals that take an interest.

 Of course, the trash pandas get into everything.
-Squirrels and blue jays also frequented the bait.
+Squirrels, blue jays, and a few other random small animals also frequented the bait.
 Now you may have noticed that most of these videos were shot at night.
 However, I did get several videos in the daylight, the most interesting of which is below.